Rockbot Business Glossary

 Sales pipeline reporting, ARR forecasting, customer acquisition metrics, renewal tracking.

-A Customer Account that is actively using Rockbot services at one or more Locations.
+Consuming Customer — A Customer Account actively using Rockbot services at one or more Locations

 Consuming Customers have active Zones delivering service.
 They may or may not be the same entity as the Contracting Customer.
 Use this count when reporting on service delivery or utilization.